matrix-org/matrix.org/content/foundation/governing-board/bylaws/03-social-contract.md

    * The [**Discourse Forum**](https://matrix.discourse.group) is the official, primary place for our Board’s discussions and decision-making.
-While other communication channels (e.g., chat) may be used for informal discussions, **Board members should be active on the forum** to ensure that decisions are made with transparency and all members are fully informed.
+While other communication channels (e.g., chat, Google Drive, etc) may be used for informal discussions & collaboration, **Board members should be active on the forum** to ensure that decisions are made with transparency and all members are fully informed.
    * The **Discourse Forum** will relay new topics & posts to the **Governing Board Matrix room** to try and keep members informed.
    * This forum should serve as the **central hub** for documentation,